-Membership in Gesa Credit Union is residency based, with individuals who live, work, or worship, or attend school anywhere in Washington State eligible to join.
+Headquartered in Richland, Washington, Gesa Credit Union offers membership to individuals who live, work, or worship, or attend school anywhere in Washington State.

-Joining Gesa CU and/or opening a CD can be done online or by visiting of any of 15 Washington branches located in East Wenatchee, Kennewick (2), Pasco (2), Richland (4), Spokane, Walla Walla (2), Wenatchee, West Richland, and Yakima.
+Joining Gesa CU and/or opening a CD can be done online or by visiting of any of 17 Washington branches located in East Wenatchee, Kennewick (2), Moses Lake, Pasco (2), Richland (4), Spokane, Walla Walla (2), Wenatchee, West Richland, and Yakima (2).

 Credit Union Overview

-Gesa Credit Union (NCUA Certificate # 68278) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 2.88% (excellent) based on September 30, 2015 data.
-In the past year, Gesa Credit Union has increased its total deposits by $147.47 Million, an excellent annual growth rate of 12.46%.
-Please refer to our financial overview of Gesa Credit Union for more details.
+Gesa Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 2.23% (excellent) based on September 30, 2016 data.
+In the past year, Gesa CU has increased its total non-brokered deposits by $161.15 million, an excellent annual growth rate of 12.02%.
+Please refer to our financial overview of Gesa Credit Union (NCUA Certificate # 68278) for more details.

-In 1953, members of General Electric Supervisor's Association (G.E.S.A.) formed GESA Federal Credit Union to serve the exempt employees of General Electric.
-(The first account receipts were held in a shoebox.)
+In 1953, members of General Electric Supervisor's Association (G.E.S.A.) formed GESA Federal Credit Union (GESA FCU) to serve the exempt employees of General Electric.
+Like most fledgling credit unions, GESA FCU started "small" with the first account receipts held in a shoebox.
 Thirty years later, membership was opened to select employee groups who could not support a credit union of their own.
 Gesa CU converted from a federal to a state charter credit union in 1997, as a result of legislation which prevented Gesa CU (and other federal credit unions) from expanding beyond their core membership.
-Almost 20 years later, Gesa CU has a membership of over 133,000 and assets in excess of $1.5 Billion.
+Twenty years later, Gesa CU has a membership of over 143,300 and assets in excess of $1.7 billion.